We are Celebrating Our 39th Year – Currently Serving Private Schools in ALL 50 States and internationally.

 Accreditation Process

-1. The Applicant must be willing, through accreditation, to implement policies and procedures that will assure public acceptance and recognition of its program to the satisfaction of interested third parties who come to rely on accreditation as a measure of competency.
-The cost of the Accreditation process is $2,695.00.
+- The applicant must be willing, through accreditation, to implement policies and procedures that will assure public acceptance and recognition of its program to the satisfaction of interested third parties who come to rely on accreditation as a measure of competency.

-2. The Applicant may be opening or currently operate an active, ongoing, educational program that functions in the Private, non-public arena.
-That is, not be a part of or be largely financially supported with funds reserved legislatively, by the State Department of Education, for public schools.
+- The applicant may be opening or currently operating an active, ongoing educational program that functions in the private, non-public arena.
+That is, it must not be a part of or largely financially supported with funds reserved legislatively by the State Department of Education for public schools.

-3. The business identity of the applicants program must be traceable.
-That is, maintain permanent records, have a valid address and telephone number, be able to offer printed materials to support its offering and provide copies of any required legal registration and necessary licenses to operate legally, etc.
+- The business identity of the applicant’s program must be traceable.
+That is, maintain permanent records, have a valid address and telephone number, be able to offer printed materials to support its offerings, and provide copies of any required legal registration and necessary licenses to operate legally.

-4. The applicant must be willing to delineate and document its programs, claims and offerings to the satisfaction of any reasonable and prudent committee of examiners.
+- The applicant must be willing to delineate and document its programs, claims, and offerings to the satisfaction of any reasonable and prudent committee of examiners.

-6. The applicant must be willing to commit to the accreditation process, to its conclusion and submit requested materials, within the time frame allotted
+- The applicant must be willing to commit to the accreditation process to its conclusion and submit requested materials within the time frame allotted.

-Note: NPSAG Accreditation for Private Schools is a Two (2) Phase process.
+Note: NPSAG Accreditation for Private Schools is a Three (3) Phase Process.

-You can state with confidence: “Our Private School is Fully Accredited by an National Accrediting Organization.
-Our Private School is administered by a Professional Private School Administrator.
-Your Student will receive their education from Private School Teachers who are certified in their subject specialty area(s)”.
+“Our Private School is Fully Accredited by a National Accrediting Organization.
+Our school is administered by a Professional Private School Administrator, and our students are taught by certified teachers in their respective subject areas.”